nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-upgrade-notes/web-ui-11-1-upgrade-notes.md

 Nuxeo added a compatibility layer to keep HTML imports working.
 There is no need to update HTML imports done in your code.

 #### ES Modules
-Polymer 3 is enforcing the use of modules, and requires to import specific features rather than using wildcards.
-Some options that were available under the global `Polymer` namespace will not work by default anymore: e.g. there is no `Polymer.dom.*`, you are supposed to do this instead:
+Because Polymer 3 relies on ES Modules, it no longer loads HTML files through HTML imports, which would set Polymer objects into the global `Polymer` namespace.
+Therefore, methods and objects that were available under the `Polymer` namespace will not work by default anymore: e.g. there is no `Polymer.dom.*`, you are supposed to do this instead:

 ```import { dom } from '@polymer/polymer/lib/legacy/polymer.dom.js';```